 When the king told David that he would not be able to defeat

-his father's sheep.
+father's sheep.
 When a lion or a bear came and carried off a

 sheep from the flock, I went after it, struck it and rescued the

 sheep from its mouth.
-When it turned on me, I seized it
+When it turned on me, I seized it by its hair,

-from having overcome similar challenges while simply working for his
+having overcome similar challenges while simply working for his

 father.
 Because David had learned to trust God in his day-to-day

-life, just doing his job, he had developed the faith
+life, just doing his job, he had developed the faith to overcome

 Becoming an overnight success requires that we have confidence